 Where to Eat & Drink in St. Lawrence County

 St. Lawrence County has a rich agricultural heritage, which continues to embrace access to fresh food, new craft beverages and creative cuisine.
 Whether it’s home grown, home cooked, or home brewed there is always something to satisfy your tastebuds.
 Farmers markets galore can be found in many of the communities, offering all sorts of fresh local products.
-The dining options are endless and something can always be found for the pickiest of eaters.
+The dining options offer variety and something can always be found for the pickiest of eaters.
 With plenty of fresh produce and generations of family recipes, we’re always pushing our abilities to offer locally sourced but innovative dishes & beverages.
+Several restaurants have menu items to serve those with restrictions, such as gluten free, lactose free and vegan options.

 Local Restaurants, Diners and Cafes